mukunda-/errorcat/README.md

 First you set up a recovery point, like so:

-	func OnRequest() (rerr error) {
+	func OnRequest() error {
-		defer cat.Recover(nil, &rerr, "request failed")
+		return cat.Guard(func(_ cat.Context) error {

 			handleRequest()
 			return nil

+		}, "request failed")
 	}

-When handling errors in your subfunctions, you use cat.Catch:
+When handling errors in your subfunctions, you use cat.Catch.
+I like to shorten the package name to `cat` for brevity.

 	func handleRequest() {
 		err := someLibraryFunction()